 The rules of the Puzzle are simple enough.
-Two words are proposed, of the same length; and the Puzzle consists in linking these together by interposing other words, each of which shall differ from the next word in one of the given words, each of which shall differ from the next word in one of the given words, then one letter in the word so obtained, and so on, till we arrive at the other given word.
+Two words are proposed, of the same length ; and the Puzzle consists in linking these together by interposing pther words, each of which shall differ from the next word intert letter only.
+That is to say, one letter may be changed in one of the given words, then one letter in the word so obtained, and so on, till we arrive at the other given word.
 The letters must not be interchanged among themselves, but each must keep to its own place.
 As an example, the word "head" may be changed into "tail" by interposing the words "heal, teal, tell, tall."
-I call the two given words "a Doublet," the interposed words "Links," and the entire series "a Chain," of which I here append an example :--
+I call the two given words "a Doublet," the interposed words "Links," and the entire series "a Chain," of which I here append an example :---